-- The managers of the IJF, the Continental Unions and the member federations are the legal representatives of world judo and in this capacity, should behave accordingly. - · Respect the Code of Ethics, the IJF statutes and regulations, the role of the manager without exceeding it.

-- Only gifts of very small value may be offered or accepted, as a token of appreciation or friendship by the Olympic parties or the IJF, in compliance with local custom.
-Any other gift will be handed by the beneficiary to the organisation to which he/ she belongs. - Hospitality towards the members and staff of the Olympic parties as well as the persons who accompany them must not exceed the norms of the host country. - The parties will respect the regulations regarding conflicts of interest. - Respect scrupulously the rules and instructions of the IOC on sports betting.
+- The managers of the IJF, the Continental Unions and the member federations are the legal representatives of world judo and in this capacity, should behave accordingly. - Respect the Code of Ethics, the IJF statutes and regulations, the role of the manager without exceeding it. - Only gifts of very small value may be offered or accepted, as a token of appreciation or friendship by the Olympic parties or the IJF, in compliance with local custom.
+Any other gift will be handed by the beneficiary to the organisation to which he/ she belongs. - Hospitality towards the members and staff of the Olympic parties as well as the persons who accompany them must not exceed the norms of the host country. - The parties will respect the regulations regarding conflicts of interest and will participate in the prevention of conflicts of interest, particularly by declaring all interests that they hold (financial ties, shareholding, management, work contract, etc.) in a structure (company, associations, foundation, etc.) that has signed an agreement, in particular a commercial agreement, with the IJF.